PizaaRiaaa/doodlepad/README.md

-# Doodlepad
+# doodlepad
-Final project for Technopreneurship course.
+Final project for Technopreneurship course (EGR C204).

 ## App Overview
 Doodlepad is a mobile drawing application for kids.